Skip to main content

 • graphics

 The graphics of the game have received mixed reviews, with many players noting that they are simplistic and dated, often reminiscent of early 2000s titles.
-While some find the visuals to be a drawback, others appreciate the game's art style and argue that the engaging gameplay compensates for the lack of graphical polish.
-Overall, the consensus is that while the graphics may not be impressive, they do not detract significantly from the fun and immersive experience the game offers, especially in a cooperative setting.
+While some find the visuals to be a drawback, others argue that the gameplay experience compensates for the lack of graphical polish, emphasizing that the fun and engaging mechanics overshadow the aesthetic shortcomings.
+Overall, the consensus suggests that while the graphics may not be impressive, they do not detract significantly from the enjoyment of the game, especially in a cooperative setting.

 • “The attention to detail and care put into this game from the ship designs to graphics to music is all spectacular.”